 Using the developments of the cutting edge of mathematical physics, we study the aging of various organisms, analyzing it as the dynamics of a complex network system

-Mathematical Physics for Discoveries in Aging
+Mathematical Physics for Aging Discovery

 To achieve a radical human lifespan extension, it is necessary to find an answer to the following questions in the framework of network theory: